mhasselbalch/ReaperToWwise/README.md

 https://blog.audiokinetic.com/en/reawwise-connecting-reaper-and-wwise/

-Exposes raw WAAPI functions to Lua inside of Reaper.

 #### RealmGui (can be installed via ReaPack inside of Reaper).

 Responsible for handling the GUI.

 ## More details:

-ReaperToWwise relies primarily on the Reaper extension called ReaWwise by Audiokinetic, which is described as *an extension that “streamlines the transfer of audio assets from your REAPER project into Wwise.
+ReaperToWwise relies primarily on the Reaper extension called ReaWwise by Audiokinetic, which is described as an extension that *“streamlines the transfer of audio assets from your REAPER project into Wwise.
 The extension also allows you to create complex object hierarchies in Wwise without leaving the comfort of your REAPER project!”.*

 https://www.audiokinetic.com/en/blog/reawwise-connecting-reaper-and-wwise/